 Amika Blow Dry Brush 2.0

-You may also like: Amika Hair Blow Dry Brush 2.0 Review
+You may also like: Amika Hair Blow Dry Brush 2.0 review

 Revlon One-Step Volumizer PLUS 2.0

-Price: $70
+Price: $70 (usually discounted to $40)

-Heat Settings: Low: 140°F / Medium: 150°F / High: 170°F
+Heat Settings: low: 140°F / medium: 150°F / high: 170°F

-Best For: Medium to thick hair texture, medium to long hair length
+Hair type/ texture: medium to thick hair texture, medium to long hair length

-You may also like: Revlon One-Step Volumizer PLUS 2.0 Review
+You may also like: Revlon One-Step Volumizer PLUS 2.0 review

 Barrel Size And Shape

 Barrel size and shape are usually the most important two components of the decision-making process whilst choosing a hot air brush.
 They both are oval shaped which makes them great volumizers instead of curlers.
 This also makes them gentler tools as oval shape pulls the hair much less while styling.
 While Amika has a 2.85”, Revlon has a 2.4” barrel.
-Size of the barrel is associated with the length of hair.
-The larger the barrel, the easier and faster it gets to style longer hair.
-And shorter barrels can get closer to the roots, which makes them better stylers for shorter hair.
-So clearly, Amika is a better styler for long hair with its large shape.
-But it certainly is not fit for short hair.
-Revlon, on the other hand, has a medium size.
-While still being large enough to suffice with longer hair, it’s also a much better fit for shorter styles.
-To put it simply, if you have long hair, Amika is what you need, but if your hair is medium to short, definitely go for Revlon.

 Detachable Design And Attachment Options

-Detachable hot air brushes are known to be less sturdy but it’s a justifiable compromise, especially for the ones who travel often or prioritize versatility.
 While Amika is not a detachable hot air brush, Revlon One-Step Volumizer PLUS, as a second-generation tool, has upgraded to a detachable model.
 Sturdiness is neither of these tools’ strong suit, and Revlon’s detachable head doesn’t help.
 But it makes the tool much more compact.
 Yet Revlon still hasn’t come up with extra attachment options so versatility is still not in the picture.

 Bristles